 It was crucial to God that He be deemed as “just.”
 An unjust absolute God is unthinkable.
 God must always be true to Himself or He would not be the God the Bible portrays Him to be.
 God is just because He acts according to His own absolute standards.
 God is able to forgive sins righteously and consistently because of the cross.
 God presented Christ’s death as a demonstration of His righteous justice.
 Justice and mercy unite in justification.

 “Just” means that God is true to His absolute nature.
 God justifies the justification of sinners by the death of Christ for sinners.
 He took their hell so that they might have His heaven.

 Our sin is either on us or on the Savior.

-The central problem in salvation is bound in the nature of God.
-He cannot operate independent of His nature.
+The central problem in salvation is bound to the nature of God.
+He cannot operate independently of His nature.
 He must hate sin because He is holy.
 His nature is unchanged and unchangeable.
 That is why He is “just.”